jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_07.md

    - **Metric**: `Percentage CPU`
 4. Set **Aggregation** to `Average`.
 5. Filter by instance, and optionally change granularity to **1 minute**.

+---

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Azure Virtual Machine Scale Sets (VMSS) let you deploy and manage a group of identically-configured VMs that can automatically scale to match demand.
++ Deploying a VMSS across multiple availability zones increases fault tolerance and availability.
++ Networking and security must be defined during deployment.
+Including virtual network, subnet, network security group, public load balancer and public IP address.
++ Custom autoscale rules enable precise control over when the scale set scales out or in, based on metrics such as average CPU utilization.
++ Instance limits (minimum, maximum and default counts) protect against over- or under-provisioning when autoscale rules run.
++ Azure Monitor provides real-time metrics and run-history logs so you can verify and troubleshoot autoscale events.
++ Generating workload (for example, stressing CPU inside a VM) is an effective way to test that your scale-out and scale-in rules behave as expected.
++ VMSS reduces operational overhead by automatically distributing traffic through the load balancer and maintaining consistent configuration across all instances.